 Accommodations for Students with Disabilities

+The Services for Students with Disabilities (SSD) office serves as a campus-wide resource for students with visual impairments, learning disabilities, mobility impairments, or hearing impairments.
+SSD also works with students who have chronic health or mental health conditions.
+Examples of services that may be provided, free of charge by SSD, include accessible campus transportation, adaptive technology, sign language interpreting and guidance for course accomodations.
 If you think you need an accommodation for a disability, please let your instructor or an advisor know at your earliest convenience.
 Some aspects of courses, the assignments, the in-class activities, and the way the courses are usually taught may be modified to facilitate your participation and progress.
-As soon as you make them aware of your needs, they can work with the Services for Students with Disabilities (SSD) office to help us determine appropriate academic accommodations.
-SSD (734-763-3000; http://ssd.umich.edu) typically recommends accommodations through a Verified Individualized Services and Accommodations (VISA) form.
+As soon as you make them aware of your needs, they can work with SSD to help determine appropriate academic accommodations.
+SSD can be reached by phone 734-763-3000 or email firstname.lastname@example.org.
 Any information you provide is private and confidential and will be treated as such.